Investors cool on private equity amid debt worries

 Concerns about the buyout industry's ability to access financing for new deals are intensified by a looming wall of debt maturities over the next two to five years, which will be tough and expensive to refinance.

-Private equity groups have $365 billion (233 billion pounds) of loans due by the end of 2016, according to Thomson Reuters LPC/DealScan data.
+Private equity groups have $365 billion of loans due by the end of 2016, according to Thomson Reuters LPC/DealScan data.

 "Will there be portfolio companies failing as a result of that?
 Yes there will," Coller said.
 "Not every portfolio company will make it through the recession, but private equity portfolios as a whole will make it."